-The 44% Carbamide Peroxide strength whitening gel is considered the highest concentration available and has the potential to irritate gum tissue during whitening treatments for some users.
+The 44% Carbamide Peroxide strength whitening gel is considered the highest concentration available and has the potential to irritate gum tissue during treatments.

-The higher strength formulas like 44% Carbamide Peroxide and lesser 35% gel whiten teeth slightly faster and with fewer treatments than the 22% strength whitening gel.
-However, the user may experience increased tooth sensitivity
+Higher strength formulas like 44% and 35% whitening gel can whiten teeth slightly faster and with fewer treatments than lesser strength whitening gels, such as 22%.
+The user may experience increased tooth sensitivity

 Bleach Pro Whitening, USA.
 All Rights Reserved.